asmodeus812/nvim-fuzzymatch/README.md

 - **prompt_debounce**: The debounce time in milliseconds to delay handling input.
 This helps avoid overwhelming the matching process with too many updates in quick succession.
 A value of 100-200ms is usually a good starting point.

-- **prompt_confirm**: A custom callback for user confirmation.
-If `nil`, the default selection action is used.
-This function should handle what happens when the user confirms their selection.
-The function receives the current Select instance as its first argument, use the provided Select actions as a base e.g Select.bind(Select.default_select, custom_handler). default_select will call the custom handler with the currently selected items as its argument.
-If you want more control over the selection provide a direct callback but extracting and matching the current entries from the list manually would be required.

 - **prompt_query**: The initial user query to start the picker prompt with.
 This can be used to pre-fill the prompt with a default value, which would also trigger prompt_input automatically